Viewing Course History

 Professional Recognition

-To attain Exercise Science accreditation following graduation, graduates of the CG85 course must submit a completed application for to ESSA along with certified copies of their transcript or letter from CQUniversity, copy of photo identification, and necessary payment.
+To attain Exercise Science accreditation following graduation, graduates of the CG85 course must submit a completed application to ESSA along with certified copies of their transcript or letter from CQUniversity, copy of photo identification, and necessary payment.
 Further details are provided to students while undertaking the unit ESSC13009 Professional Practice in Exercise and Sport Sciences.